vincentpoireau/Rika-firenet/README.md

 There is a python script that needs to be run every few minutes.
 The script is run from Github Action thanks to .github/workflows/main.yml.
 The period of running is not exact in Github.

+The settings (location, latitude, and longitude) are set in the external file location.yml.
+This is needed for the external temperature.

 It is necessary to create Secret variable in Github in order not to expose sensitive information.
 Here is how to do that:
 ```
 Voici les étapes précises pour configurer vos variables secrètes sur GitHub afin que votre fichier main.yml puisse les utiliser en toute sécurité :